SreejeshPM/Youtube_CodeBase/Movie_recommender_system/README.md

 ## Quick Links:

-🎥 **[Watch the Tutorials](#)**: Dive straight into the tutorial series on our YouTube channel.
+🎥 **[Watch the Tutorials on YouTube](https://www.youtube.com/@coffee_n_code)**: Dive straight into the tutorial series on our YouTube channel.

 📒 **[Codebase](#)**: Access the code and notebooks used in the tutorials.

 ## Let's Connect 🌐

 Have questions or need assistance?
-Reach out to us on [email](mailto:sreejeshpmohanan@gmail.com) or connect with us on [LinkedIn][https://www.linkedin.com/in/sreejesh-p-mohanan].
+Reach out to us on [email](mailto:sreejeshpmohanan@gmail.com) or connect with us on [LinkedIn](https://www.linkedin.com/in/sreejesh-p-mohanan).
 We're here to help you unlock the secrets of recommendation engines!

+Catch snapshots of our journey on Instagram: [this_is_sreejesh](https://www.instagram.com/this_is_sreejesh).

 Happy learning! 📚🤖🔍